Episcopal Diocese of New York Black Presence Project

 BPP establishes a diocesan-wide invitation for sharing four centuries of stories of black presence experiences, narratives and stories.
 This dynamic repository is a public witness to truth and truth-telling.

-Images associated with St. Philip’s Episcopal Church, the first independent black church in the New York Diocese.
+Images associated with St. Philip’s Church, Harlem the first independent black church in the New York Diocese.